C0-Director, Berkeley DeepDrive

 Program Manager, CALIFORNIA PATH

 - Berkeley Deep Drive

 - Vehicle Automation and Advanced Driver Assistance Systems (ADAS)

 - Human Factors Studies and Human-Machine Interaction

-Due to his nationally recognized expertise in crash sensing and vehicular safety, Dr. Chan was invited by Society of Automotive Engineers (SAE) to provide lectures to more than 500 automotive professionals in an SAE seminar series.
+Due to his nationally recognized expertise in crash sensing and vehicular safety, Dr. Chan was invited by the Society of Automotive Engineers (SAE) to provide tutorials to more than 500 automotive professionals in an SAE seminar series.
 He has given lectures to various organizations.
 He collaborated with SAE to publish a book and a video tutorial, and he was the recipient of the 1998 SAE Forest R. MacFarland Award for his outstanding contributions to engineering education.

 - B.S., Mechanical Engineering, National Taiwan University, 1981